onamkrverma/Weather-web-app/README.md

 # Features
 - Raltime temperature and min-max temperature with weather condition
 - Display other miscelleanuos weather details such as real feal, humidity, sunset and sunrise time
+- Change **background image** according to weather condition using Unsplash Api

 # Tech stack used